hesselberthlab/hesselberthlab.github.io/content/pages/index.rst

 mutation**.
 We are developing genome-scale methods for studying how DNA modifications lead to mutation.
 Our new `Exicision-seq method
 <http://www.ncbi.nlm.nih.gov/pubmed/25015380>`_ enables high resolution
 mapping of modified nucleobases throughout the genome.
-These methods enable dissection of the mutational process, and may yield insights into how hot spots of mutation form in the human genome.
+We aim to use this method to dissect the mutational process, to understand how hot spots of mutation form in the human genome.
 We are currently using Excision-seq to study uracilcation of HIV genomes during infection, and mammalian DNA demethylation.
 We are also extending the method to characterize other types of DNA damage in genomes, including sugar and phosphate modifications.

 :fa:`fa-flask fa-3x fa-border pull-left` **RNA healing and decay**.
 We previously developed `methods